How to become

 Volunteering

-You could volunteer to help set up exhibitions, for example with local arts festivals or in libraries.
+You could volunteer to help set up exhibitions, for example with local arts festivals, galleries or libraries.

-This would help you gain practical skills as well as an insight into the project management that goes on behind the scenes.
+This would help you get practical skills, as well as an insight into the project management that goes on behind the scenes.

 More Information